-Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
+Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/ or Measurable Goal?
 (Yes/No).
 If yes, provide information on proposed changes and rationale.
 2.2.1 - Implement an education and outreach program for Fort Carson that targets project managers, contractors, tenants, and environmental staff to provide education and outreach about the impacts of stormwater discharges on local water bodies and the steps that can be taken to reduce pollutants in stormwater runoff.
 Fort Carson's main focus of education is through the Environmental Protection Officer (EPO) course, which is offered on a monthly basis to Soldiers and civilians who are responsible for compliance at the installation's motor pools and maintenance facilities.
-Additionally, the stormwater program conducts training with contractors and Soldiers who are executing construction projects on the installation to educate them on protecting water quality during construction.
-Attachment 3 provides the environmental training events for 2022.
-Attachment 4 provides the training slides for the EPO course and Certificate of Completion.
-Attachment 5 provides training dates and rosters of the 2022 EPO course participants.
-Attachment 6 provides the 2022 PE&O tracker spreadsheet.
+(EPO Course slides - Attachment 11) In 2023, the Environmental Division conducted 5 EPO training courses.
+A total of 111 soldiers were trained.
+Additionally, the stormwater program conducts Construction Stormwater Training (Attachment 27) with contractors and soldiers who are conducting construction projects on the installation to educate them on protecting water quality during construction.
+In 2023 the Stormwater program trained 16 contractors on SWPPP requirements.
 Yes.
 Annual revision and update to training materials reflecting current stormwater topics and issues.